FederatedTrust: A Solution for Trustworthy Federated Learning: FederatedTrust Algorithm Design

 \item \textbf{FL Framework Configuration}.
 The configuration parameters of the tool implementing the protocol needed to train and evaluate the FL model.
 This input contains information about the number of clients, the client selection mechanisms, the aggregation algorithm, and the model hyperparameters.

 \item \textbf{FactSheet}.
 A document containing relevant information about the training process, the federation, and its participants.
-More in detail, this input contains information about the FL project overview, its purpose and background, the data provenance, pre-processing techniques, and differential privacy mechanisms.
+More in detail, this input contains information about the FL project overview, its purpose and background, the data provenance, pre-processing techniques, and differential privacy mechanisms.{As mentioned in Section~\ref{sec:pillars}, It provides essential details for the accountability of the training process, federation, and the individuals involved.
+Specifically, it encompasses information about the overview of the task to solve, data origin, techniques used for pre-processing, and the incorporation of differential privacy mechanisms.}

 \item \textbf{Statistics}.
 The statistical information extracted from the training dataset of each client and its model performance.
 It does not contain sensitive information.
 This input contains information about the client class balance, client test performance loss, client test accuracy, client clever score, coefficient of variation for client feature importance, coefficient of variation for client test accuracy, coefficient of variation for clients participation rate, coefficient of variation for client class imbalance, client average training time, average model size, average upload bytes, and average download bytes. \end{itemize}